ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2024-05-16-copilot_topic.md

 ## Why has my Copilot stopped working?

-As an example, I create a few helper functions to analyze demographic data of some Canadian cities in R. GitHub Copilot is extremely powerful in such tasks:
+As an example, I create a few helper functions to analyze demographic data of some Canadian cities in R. GitHub Copilot is extremely powerful for such tasks:

 ```{R}
 library(tibble)